 Usability:

-Accessibility: Ensure compliance with accessibility standards (e.g., WCAG) to make the LMS usable for individuals with disabilities.
+Accessibility: Ensure compliance with accessibility standards (e.g., Web Consortium Accessibility Guidelines WCAG) to make the LMS usable for individuals with disabilities.

 User Experience (UX): Define guidelines for the overall user experience, such as intuitive navigation, consistent layouts, and responsive design.

 Performance: To ensure speed and Efficiency, the actual system will be built with low-resources servers in mind and the front-end will be made with platform specific technology to ensure efficiency.
-By relying on scalable hosting services like AWS, or ORACLE to scale for more customers. and use a microservices architecture to enable scalability, near 100% uptime, and easy integration of new features.
+By relying on scalable hosting services like Amazon Web Services (AWS), or ORACLE to scale for more customers. and use a microservices architecture to enable scalability, near 100% uptime, and easy integration of new features.

 Reliability: Reliability is concerned with ensuring our services goes down as little as possible, this can be done by ensuring our code robustness and how it deals with errors and using high quality services to manage the servers.
+(How to measure? # of students, # courses, amount of storage, # of traffic hits)

 3.6 Use Case Diagram